pujana-lab/systematicQTL/README.md

 ### File description

-This pipeline requires to be run 3 files:
+This pipeline requires to run 3 files:
- - Phenotypes data table in matrix format, where phenotype values mare in columns and users in rows.
-This file must be comma separated and first column (id column)  should be the user identifier.
+ - Phenotypes data table in matrix format, where phenotype values are in columns and cases in rows.
+This file must be comma separated and first column (ID column) should be case identifier.
- - A file with this tree columns:
+ - A file with these three columns:
-    - snp: The snp identifier
+    - snp: snp identifier
-    - chr: The chromosome number (1-22, X, Y) where the SNP is located.
+    - chr: chromosome number (1-22, X, Y) where SNP maps.
-    - cm:  SNP distance (in centimorgans) to begining of the chromosome
+    - cm:  SNP distance (cM) to chromosome start.
- - A genotype data table file, where first column (id) is for user id, and other values are genotype values.
+ - A genotype data table, where first column (ID) is for cases and other values are genotypes.

 ### Object definition

-Due R/QTL2 file requires filenames to be build, is necessary construct this object in two steps:
+Given that R/QTL2 requires filenames to be build, it is necessary to generate this object in two steps:
  - Define the genotype CSVS file from genotype and mapping files.
  - Call wrapper constructor setting also main phenotype column names and genotype ones